IBM/get-your-java-microservice-up-and-running/workshop/exercise-03/README.md

 >    * We will define and apply a deployment configuration (yaml) to create a Pod with our Microservice
 >    * We will define a service which routes requests to the Pod with our Microservice

-The following gif is an animation of the simplified steps above in a sequence.
+The following gif is an animation of the simplified Steps above in a sequence.

 ![](../../images/lab-4-overview.gif)

 ---

-### STEP 1: Ensure you have the terminal session open with the started Docker image and you have downloaded the Cloud Native Starter project also in this running container.
+### Step 1: Ensure you have the terminal session open with the started Docker image and you have downloaded the Cloud Native Starter project also in this running container.

-### STEP 2:  Navigate to the folder `cloud-native-starter/authors-java-jee`
+### Step 2:  Navigate to the folder `cloud-native-starter/authors-java-jee`

 _Note:_ The code changes from lab 3 you did on your local computer, don't exist in the running Docker container.